tonethar/IGME-110-Fall-2025/documents/p2-mockup-draft.md

 - A PDF of your Infographic that meets the requirements of Section I. above
 - A Word doc with your design decisions spelled out as detailed in Section II. above
 - This Word doc will also contain a section where you cite your sources:
-  - first, what tool are you using to create your
+  - first, which specific tool are you using to create your infographic?
+Canva, Photoshop, Illustrator, ...
+  - second, link to your chosen typefaces
-  -  links to your image sources and links to
+  - third, link to your image sources and links to
+  - fourth, cite your Gen AI use

 - To help you answer these questions, put the answers to ALL 5 of them in a Word doc file